What Is A Severance Agreement?

 Gebhardt & Kiefer can review the severance agreement as well as other contracts, agreements and policies that may apply and provide you with advice regarding your severance agreement.
 We can also provide assistance in attempting to negotiate a better severance package.

 For more information or to set up an employment law consultation with a lawyer at Gebhardt & Kiefer, P.C., call 908-735-5161,or send us an e-mail.
-With offices in Clinton Township (Annandale) and Bridgewater, our firm serves clients throughout central and northwestern New Jersey.
+Our firm serves clients throughout central and northwestern New Jersey.